All You Need to Know About Visiting Castle Gondolfo in Italy

 Head down to the shores of Lake Albano after your coffee at Piazza della Liberta.
 The road that runs along the lake is lined with restaurants and bars on one side and beach clubs on the other.
 You can either rent a bike to scout the surrounding area or rent a boat or a kayak and enjoy the fresh air and lake view.
 A word of caution: Do not dive into the lake as the volcanic waters are extremely chilly and the depth (Lake Albano is the deepest lake in the region of Lazio, reaching 560 ft) could be fatal for swimmers.

-Getting to Castel Gandolfo
+Plan Your Visit to Castel Gandolfo

 It will take you about 45 minutes to get from Roma Termini Station to Castel Gandolfo Station.
 The journey costs €2.10 one-way.